timetoady/1800clothingSvelte1/README.md

 * Improved mobile functionality - since the majority of users tested as focusing on the desktop version (academic and work research tends to not be done on mobile) the majority of our attention was placed there.
 The site is still reasonably responsive, but menu and layout improvements can definitely be made if it becomes apparent that users are focusing there.

 * Some costume items have multiple images - currently the only first image for each costume displays, it would probably be a good idea to have an image system that is able to display all images.

+* Copyright form - There is a Copyright Form that was made, however when we tried hooking it up to Netlify form handling, it wouldn't work so we had to cut it out.
+There is currently not a backend for this site, so if you can implement form handling then there is a copyright form already made for you.
+The link for the form is currently commented out in the FilterArea2 component.